 Memory has been typically studied in the laboratory using random lists of words stripped of the rich contextual structures that usually accompany our normal everyday experiences.
 Neisser (1976) argued that cognitive psychology had failed to address everyday human behavior due to its overreliance on artificial laboratory-based experiments.
 While it was not clear at that time how one would develop an ecologically valid memory science, today we are able to rigorously capture human experience using wearable devices and smartphones.

-We use lifelogging technologies to capture and quantify human experience as it happens in the real world and use this information to design memory, learning, and decision-making tasks which are administered both in the laboratory and during the course of people's everyday experience, with or without concurrent brain recordings (EEG/iEEG/fMRI).
-Complementing these naturalistic memory studies, we also perform more controlled laboratory studies using virtual reality with a focus on understanding the role of different dimensions of context in memory.
+We use lifelogging and extended reality technologies to capture and quantify human experience as it happens in the real world and use this information to design memory, learning, and decision-making tasks which are administered both in the laboratory and during the course of people's everyday experience, with or without concurrent brain recordings (EEG/iEEG/fMRI).
+Complementing these naturalistic memory studies, we also perform more controlled laboratory studies with a focus on understanding the role of different dimensions of context in memory.
 Using such a multi-pronged approach, we will provide critical real-world tests of theories of memory and event cognition that were developed in highly contrived laboratory studies.